Register for our webinar

 While solving the puzzle, explain your thought process to the interviewer.
 It allows your interviewer to see how you plan, think, reason, and solve complex problems under pressure.
 Always remember — these puzzles are more about showcasing your analytical skills than finding the right solution.

-3. Provide a Solution to the Puzzle — One or More!
+3. Provide a Solution to the Puzzle: One or More!

 Use your reasoning and logical skills to deduce a solution to the puzzle, even if it’s not the correct solution.
 You can also discuss alternate methods.
 It’s more about your reasoning and deducing the solution, than finding the right solution.

-FAQs on Puzzles for Software Engineers
+FAQs: Interview Puzzles for Software Engineers

-A. No. Interviewers test your ability to answer programming as well as common puzzles, which don't require programming skills.
+No. Interviewers test your ability to answer programming as well as common puzzles, which don't require programming skills.

-A. Practice multiple puzzles online, and try to solve them on your own without looking for answers.
+Practice multiple puzzles online, and try to solve them on your own without looking for answers.
 Interviewers will test your thinking abilities and insist more than getting the correct answer.

-A. Some of these calculations require significant approximations and come with unclear instructions regarding constraints.
+Some of these calculations require significant approximations and come with unclear instructions regarding constraints.
 Due to their unconnected skill concentration, potential prejudice, and inability to accurately predict work performance, puzzle interviews are typically ineffective in the selection of employees.

-A. There are generally four to five rounds of interviews for senior roles.
+There are generally four to five rounds of interviews for senior roles.

 Author